tgusterson/recipe-bookmarker/README.md

 # Recipe Bookmarker

-This is an app built with ExpressJS to make saving the recipes you find online easier.
-Right now only a basic back-end exists (in the form of an API), but I will add a client to consume the API + more features soon (I'll also deploy an example to Heroku).
+This is an API built with ExpressJS to make saving the recipes you find online easier.

+* The API is deployed to Heroku here: https://recipe-bookmarker-api.herokuapp.com
+* The API documentation can be found here:

 ### Prerequisites